 3. Boredom or Loneliness

-Some research has suggested that a lack of stimulation can lead to nail biting.
+Some research has suggested that a lack of stimulation, stress and loneliness can lead to nail biting.
 Some people feel tension when they are bored, and biting their nails is a natural reaction that they have towards boredom.

 For people who have an oral fixation, they may bite their nails unconsciously while reading a book or watching a TV show.
 In fact, there are some people who keep doing this habit even while they're sleeping.